Corporate Governance

 - Base compensation is according to roles and responsibilities, in order to function as the foundational remuneration for professional duties.

-- Base compensation is paid as a pecuniary amount, monthly.
+- Base compensation is paid monthly as a pecuniary amount.

-- Bonuses: As short-term incentives tied into achievement of targets set in the medium-term business plan, these fluctuate depending on the consolidated performance for each fiscal year, and are paid as a pecuniary amount at a fixed time each year (scheduled for the end of June).
+- Bonuses: As short-term incentives, these fluctuate depending on the consolidated performance for the relevant fiscal year, and are paid as a pecuniary amount at a fixed time (scheduled for the end of June).

 - Stock-based compensation is positioned as a medium- and long-term incentive to promote a greater sharing of value with shareholders and sustainable growth for the Company.
 This is paid at a time decided by the Board of Directors.